-Learn the procedures, steps, risks, and requirements for measuring vital signs.
+Learn the procedures, steps, risks, and requirements for taking vital signs.

-This article provides an in-depth guide on the art and science of taking vital signs, one of the most essential healthcare procedures for medical staff.
+This article focuses on the art and science of taking vital signs, one of the most critical procedures for medical staff.

 Vital Signs Definition

-How Long Does it Take to Measure Vital Signs?
+How Long Does it Take to Take Vital Signs?

 Who Can Take Vital Signs?

-(Click here to learn how to become a Medical Assistant).
+(Go here to learn how to become a Dental Assistant)

 Taking Vital Signs Procedure

-Here are some of the general guidelines that healthcare professionals should follow when taking vital signs:
+Here are the general guidelines you should follow:

 - Wash your hands thoroughly.